World Chefs: Collucci shows fun, ease of doughnut-making

 NEW YORK After tasting his aunt's doughnuts when he was young at family Sunday dinners, Stephen Collucci was hooked.

-Not only are they tasty, doughnuts are fun, versatile and easy to make, Collucci says in his first book, "Glazed, Filled, Sugared & Dipped," released on Tuesday.
+Not only are they tasty, doughnuts are fun, versatile and easy to make, Collucci says in his first book, "Glaze, Filled, Sugared & Dipped," released on Tuesday.

 Collucci, head pastry chef at Colicchio & Sons in New York, has sold plenty of these treats in different shapes, filling them with creams and jams and accompanying them with hot fudge or sour apple granita.